 Exceptions are products like CardioViva, a Lactobacillus shown to help your heart, and products like Align or Culturelle.
-These are single proprietary strains used for very specific health goals, with a lot of research behind them.
+Or even probiotics for mood, like this Mood Probiotic.* These are proprietary strains used for very specific health goals, with research behind them.
 This is where the future of probiotic supplementation is going.
-There are proprietary (or patented) bugs for colic, mood, weight loss etc..
+There are proprietary (or patented) bugs for colic, mood, weight loss etc.

-The bugs in a healthy gut are mostly soil-based.
-Soil-based is a nice way to say dirt.
-In this list of top gut bacteria, Lactobacillus and Bifidobacteria are nowhere to be seen.
+The bugs in a healthy gut are mostly environment-sourced.
+That is a nice way to say dirt.
+In this list of top gut bacteria, Lactobacillus and Bifidobacteria are only part of the microbiome, not the entirety.